Links on Android Authority may earn us a commission. Learn more.

 You can use the Surface Earbuds as a microphone to dictate documents and emails through various Microsoft applications like Outlook.
 This is a nice feature if you spend much of your day bouncing from one productivity app to another, as its transcription is quite accurate.

 Microsoft 365 integration also enables things like real-time captions during a PowerPoint presentation.
 Oddly enough, iOS is the only system that can support email playback in the mobile Outlook app; this is akin to how Apple’s voicemail transcription service works.

 Connection stability is reliable whether you use the Surface Earbuds in an apartment or at a park, which can’t be said for all true wireless headsets.
 The earbuds use Bluetooth 5.0 firmware and support two Bluetooth codecs: SBC and aptX.
 As with any high-quality codec, streaming over aptX eats away at battery life faster than the default SBC option.

 Microsoft made a surprising move when it chose to omit Bluetooth multipoint from these earbuds.
 You can’t connect to two devices at once, something the noise-cancelling Microsoft Surface Headphones 2 can perform.
 In order to switch devices, you need to manually disconnect the Surface Earbuds from the current device before connecting them to the desired device.
 It takes just a moment, but feels outdated especially for earbuds of this price.

 If you have a Surface or Windows 10 PC, you can use Swift Pair which really just hastens the initial pairing process.
-Similarly, any device running Android 9 or later supports Fast Pair for the Surface Earbuds.
+Similarly, you can connect the Surface Earbuds using Fast Pair to any device running Android 9 or later.

 Do the earbuds support mono mode?